Table of Contents

 Is that really necessary?

 Well yes – as road crap builds up in your chain, if you spray fresh lube over it, you’re just creating an abrasive paste to help wear your chain out faster.
-So a quick spray with chain cleaner and a little scrub will do wonders for your chain’s life.
+So a quick spray with chain cleaner and a little scrub with a chain-cleaning brush and then a final rinse with chain cleaner will do wonders for your chain’s life.

 When it comes to applying lube or wax, you apply them both in exactly the same way – ideally on a warm chain.